Food Safety

 Our Strategy

-We work to source and serve safe food and beverages each day, building trust as we strive to achieve food safety excellence across our industry.
+We work to source and serve safe food and beverages each day, building trust as we strive to achieve food safety excellence.

-2. Better Together: Our food safety systems and standards are based on science and validated by external third parties.
+2. One McDonald’s way: Our food safety systems and standards, which are based on science and validated by external third parties, are designed to help ensure a globally aligned approach.

-3. Committed to Lead: We lead the advancement of food safety from farm to customer and deploy processes to anticipate risk.
+3. Committed to lead: We help lead the advancement of food safety from farm to customer and deploy processes to help us anticipate and manage potential food safety-related risks.

-We execute this strategy through our food safety and hygiene work.
-Our actions build long-term brand trust by focusing on two strategic areas:
+We execute this strategy through our food safety work.
+Our actions help build long-term brand trust by focusing on two strategic areas:

-We are supporting these strategic areas through the continuous improvement of our standards and policies, with annual reviews based on current science and industry best practices.
-We are monitoring and identifying innovations and technology to strengthen our systems and drive simplification where possible to improve behaviors and performance.
+We are supporting these strategic areas through the periodic improvement of our standards and policies, based on current science and industry best practices.
+We are monitoring and identifying innovations and technology to help strengthen our systems and drive simplification where possible to help improve behaviors and performance.

 presentation